 Step Complexity and Cognitive Load

 Time alone does not tell the whole story.
-Some sofas assemble quickly but feel mentally exhausting because of poor step layout.
-Others have more steps yet feel smooth.
+Some sofas build quickly but feel mentally messy because too much happens in one step or the manual keeps sending you backward.

 Error Recovery and Rework